kimxines02/magenta-elm/src/pages/index.md

       Aliquam malesuada ligula eget est fringilla blandit.
 Integer finibus semper libero id sodales.
     reviews:
-      - author: Eric Widget
-        avatar: images/review1.jpg
-        avatar_alt: Eric Widget's photo
-        content: >-
-          Zero energy use in being ready for use.
-We only use energy directly to do the process, no more, no less.
       - author: Parsley Montana
         avatar: images/review2.jpg
         avatar_alt: Parsley Montana's photo